Still Hungry (Twisted Sister album)

-Still Hungry is an album by the American heavy metal band Twisted Sister, released in 2004.
-It is a re-recording of the 1984 album Stay Hungry, with seven bonus tracks.
+Still Hungry is the sixth studio album by the American heavy metal band Twisted Sister, released on October 19, 2004.

+It is a re-recording of the 1984 album Stay Hungry, with seven bonus tracks, recorded with a more rough-edged sound than the 1984 record which the band had always felt was too slick and didn’t reflect their creative vision.
 "Never Say Never" and "Blastin' Fast & Loud", were demoed during the original 1984 sessions, completed by the classic line-up in 2001 and recorded for the release of Club Daze Volume II: Live in the Bars in 2002.
 "Come Back", "Plastic Money", "You Know I Cry" and "Rock 'n' Roll Saviors" are brand new 2004 studio tracks.
 "Heroes Are Hard to Find" was originally recorded and released in 1998 by the reunited band for the soundtrack of Strangeland, a horror movie written by and starring frontman Dee Snider based on the character Captain Howdy from "Horror-Teria".

 The version of "I Wanna Rock" from this album is featured in the video games Guitar Hero Encore: Rocks the 80s (2007) and Burnout Paradise (2008).

 British rock band Cryogen have a song on their first album Daylight named “Still Hungry”, which they have confirmed is a reference to this album.